Close up of Mexican pastries on a shelf with text "Be an Ally"

 Is there a food donation minimum?

-Every donation, large or small, makes a significant difference to those in need in our community.
+Every donation, large or small, makes a difference to those in need in our community.
 While we don’t enforce a strict minimum for pick-up, we use our best judgment on a case-by-case basis to ensure we’re utilizing our resources effectively.

 When can donated food items be picked up?